 7. Living longer

 Aerobic fitness is a powerful indicator of long-term mortality, and the more aerobic exercise you do, the greater the benefit.

-Just three hours a week of regular exercise may potentially extend life by as much as five years, according to the University of Southern California’s Leonard Davis School of Gerontology.
+Just three hours a week of regular exercise may potentially extend life by around five years, according to the University of Southern California’s Leonard Davis School of Gerontology.

-On the other hand, not exercising creates a risk of premature death that’s equal to or worse than cardiovascular disease, diabetes or smoking, according to a study published last year in the Journal of the American Medical Association.
+On the other hand, not exercising creates a risk of premature death that’s equal to or worse than cardiovascular disease, diabetes or smoking, according to a large study published in 2018 in JAMA Network Open.